 - Fishman Sonitone electronics

-Only one, single complaint could be found about the Martin Road Series DRS1 Guitar – the Fishman Sonitone electronics.
+Only one, single complaint could be found about the Martin Road Series DRS1 Guitar at time of writing – the Fishman Sonitone electronics.
 But, it really comes down to personal preference right?
 With that said, every other buyer of this affordable Martin can’t brag enough about it!

 It has an intricately simple design to it that’s no-nonsense but gorgeous as it flashes its premium features.
 There’s no doubt about this guitar – it’s a Martin!

-But, if you would rather check out some full-sized options from competitive brands, you can see our entire line-up here.
+But, if you would rather check out some full-sized acoustic electric guitars from competitive brands, you can check out our entire line-up of acoustic-electric guitars.

-As a Martin, you can expect excellent and premium sound whether you’re plugged in or going solo!
+As a Martin, you can expect excellent and premium sound whether you’re plugged in or strumming solo!

 The nut is made from white corian and the saddle is made with white tusq.